li000678/CosTaL/README.md

 ## Other information

 * Liscense
->This project is licensed under the [MIT] License - see the LICENSE.md file for details
+>This project is licensed under the [MIT] License - see the LICENSE file for details
 * Developemnt status:
 >Alpha